icrobotics-team5584/frc/software/cpp/Jetty.Boronia/readme.txt

 If necessary, use GRIP to generate new GripPipeline.h and GripPipeline.cpp.

-If GripPipeline has nmore than parameter changes then you will need to mofify ic_pipeline.cpp to handle the changes.
+If GripPipeline has more than parameter changes then you will need to mofify ic_pipeline.cpp to handle the changes.

 Install cmake utils if ththey are not already in place ...